RasenRhino/SimplifiedKleros/report.md

 **The Pitfall:** This is too punitive.
 It discourages participation because an honest mistake results in a total loss of the staked amount.

 **The Standard Spec:** The Kleros Yellowpaper defines a parameter α (Alpha).
 The amount lost is defined as `D = α × min_stake × weight`.
 This allows the governance system to tune the penalty (e.g., jurors might only lose 20% of their stake for an incorrect vote), balancing incentive security with participation safety.
+The current “full slashing” behavior is visible in `testLoserGetsSlashed` and `testNonRevealerLosesStake`.

 ### 5.4 Arbitration Fees

 **Status:** Not Implemented.

 **Impact:** Our system relies solely on token redistribution (internal economic game).
 We did not implement the flow of ETH (Arbitration Fees) from the disputing parties to the jurors.
 In a production environment, this is critical because token redistribution alone is a zero-sum game among jurors; external fees are required to make honest work net-profitable.
 Also, if everyone is in majority then there will be no incentive to work with, which might fail some assertions in the test cases.
-We have written our test cases keeping that in mind.
+We have written our test cases keeping that in mind – for example, `testMajorityWinsAndGetsReward` and `testCanUnstakeAfterDispute` focus on stake movement, not on external fee flows.

 ### 5.5 Randomness Generation